ewolff/microservices-primer/manuscript/chapter2.md

 ####Nanoservices

 Certain technological approaches can further reduce the size of a service.
-Instead of delivering a Microservices as virtual machine or Docker containers, the services can be deployed on [Amazon Lambda](https://aws.amazon.com/lambda/).
+Instead of delivering Microservice as virtual machines or Docker containers, the services can be deployed on [Amazon Lambda](https://aws.amazon.com/lambda/).
 It allows the deployment of individual functions written in Java, Node.js or Python.
 Each function is automatically monitored.
-Also each call to a function is billed.
-Function can be called using REST or because of events e.g. data written to Amazon S3 or DynamoDB.
-Using such an infrastructure makes it possible to create services that just consist of a few lines of code each because the overhead for deployment and operations is so low.
+In addition, each call to a function is billed.
+Functions can be called using REST or due to events e.g. data written to Amazon S3 or DynamoDB.
+Using such an infrastructure makes it possible to create services that just consist of a few Lines of Code each because the overhead for deployment and operations is so low.

-A similar approach can be implemented using Java EE application server.
+A similar approach can be implemented using a Java EE application server.
 Java EE defines different deployment formats and allows to run multiple applications on an application server.
-The services would communicate for instance via REST or messaging just like Microservices.
-However, in such a scenario the services are not so well isolated anymore from each other: When an application in an application server uses up a lot of memory, this will also affect the other application on the application server.
+The services communicate for instance via REST or messaging just like Microservices.
+However, in such a scenario the services are not so well isolated from each other anymore: When an application in an application server uses up a lot of memory, this will also affect the other applications on the application server.

 Another alternative are OSGi bundles.
 This approach also defines a module system based on Java.
-However, in contrast to Java EE this approach allows method calls between bundles so that a communication via REST or messaging is not necessarily required.
+However, in contrast to Java EE this approach allows method calls between bundles so that communication via REST or messaging is not necessarily required.

-Unfortunately, both approaches are problematic when it comes to independent deployment: In practice, Java EE application servers and also OSGi runtime environments have often to be started again upon the deployment of new modules.
+Unfortunately, both approaches are problematic when it comes to independent deployment: In practice, Java EE application servers and also OSGi runtime environments have often to be started again when new modules are deployed.
 Therefore, a deployment affects also other modules.

 On the other hand, the expenditure for infrastructure and